Phil Campbell (musician): Phil Campbell and the Bastard Sons

 Phil Campbell and the Bastard Sons released a cover of Hawkwind's "Silver Machine" on 21 April 2018 for Record Store Day.
 The track was previously available as a bonus track on some CD versions of The Age of Absurdity.

+The second album We're The Bastards was released in 2020 again featuring Neil Starr on vocals.

+The third album was a live album called Live In The North featuring Joel Peters on vocals recorded in Sunderland in 2021 and released in March 2023.

+The fourth album Kings of the Asylum was released on the 1st of September 2023 and the release was supported by three video releases in the buildup to the album release featuring the tracks "Schizophrenia", "Hammer and Dance" and "Strike The Match" which was recorded at a special invite only event in Cardiff.

 Personal life

-Campbell resides in Pontypridd, Wales with his wife Gaynor and their three children.
+Campbell resides in Pontypridd with his wife Gaynor and their three children.

 Equipment

 Campbell uses an LAG Explorer Signature model guitar both live and in the studio, fitted with two Seymour Duncan humbuckers and a single (volume) control.
 He also uses DBZ, Charvel, Caparison, a couple of Framus Custom Shop guitars on stage, with an occasional acoustic Dean.
 He has also been known to play ESP, PRS, Minarik Infernos, Tokai Love Rock (Les Paul copies) and a Parker Nitefly guitars.

 He also uses guitars built by luthier TC Ellis.
 So far, Ellis has built him a Les Paul-styled, a Stratocaster-styled, and one modelled after Lemmy's custom-built Rickenbacker 4004.

 Like Lemmy, Campbell uses Marshall Amplifiers and Cabinets when playing live, currently using Marshall JVM410H, JVM410H-JS, JCM 900 4100 and 1959RR heads.
 In the studio he has been known to use Line 6, ENGL, Bogner and Laboga Amps.
 Earlier in his career he occasionally played Gallien-Krueger amplifiers.

 He mainly uses Dunlop pedals (Micro Amp, Micro Chorus, Phase 90 (Script or EVH), Carbon Copy, Smart Gate, Slash Octave Fuzz & 95Q wah), strings (10–46) and picks (.88).